Where's the Best Place to Retire in the Midwest? 5 Options for Retirees

 3. Fargo, North Dakota

 Although the movie and TV series may have imposed a reputation on this city, Fargo is an attractive option if you're considering a Midwest retirement.
 Health care is one of the city's main industries.
-Fargo is home to 305 doctors for every 100,000 seniors, putting it near the middle of the pack compared to other Midwest cities, according to USA Today.7 Sanford Medical Center, the largest hospital in the state, is also in Fargo.8
+According to Caring.com, Fargo is ranked first in the state for health care.7 Sanford Medical Center, the largest hospital in the state, is also in Fargo.8

 Fargo has a lower cost of living in its favor as well.
 The median home value is $232,900, which is below Midwestern cities like Chicago, where median home values are $277,600.
 Fargo is a great option for those looking to stretch their retirement dollars and enjoy cultural activities.